 Every Scripture is God-breathed and profitable for teaching, for reproof, for correction, and for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work.

 TalkToTheWord will stay open after each PIB Scripture.
-So, once you are finished, please remember to say, "Amen," to close the chat.
+So, once you are finished, please remember to say, "Amen," to close the chat - for Google Assistant.

 PIB Scriptures are grouped by theme and these groups are matched to user input by TalkTotheWord.
 Individual PIBs from a matched group are chosen randomly.
-However, God is omniscient, omnipotent and omnipresent, so - whether it is random combinations of space dust, DNA or algorithms - "the lot is cast into the lap, but its every decision is from the Lord."
-(Proverbs 16:33).
+However, God is omniscient, omnipotent and omnipresent, so - whether it is random combinations of space dust, DNA or algorithms:

 No words from the World English Bible have been changed and no commentary, notes or small talk have been added so that your own response to each Scripture is inspired just by that verse alone, and by what's on your heart.
 Verse numbers have been removed to encourage reading in context.
 Parsing has been based on meaningful sentence groups rather than the verse numbers that were added to Scripture in the 16th century.
 Conjunctions at the beginning of each parsed phrase and footnotes have been deleted to enhance the flow of interaction.